 The recellularization methods used in this report show that perfusion through the vena cava or the portal vein (preferred) both allow the green fluorescent protein-labeled MS1 endothelial cells to line the vascular network, including the larger vessels to the capillary sized vessels.
 Portal vein-seeded endothelial cells were primarily deposited in the periportal regions of the liver lobule while the vena cava-seeded endothelial cells were primarily concentrated in the regions of the central veins and in smaller branches and vessels.
 Through fluorescent microscopy and transmission electron microscopy they were able to determine that the lumens of the acellular vascular remnants could be colonized by endothelial cells that were able to actively spread and cover the vessel basement membrane while forming appropriate cell-cell junctions.
 They also determined that the surface of the vascular lumen was non-thrombogenic, which was confirmed by the lower quantification of platelets in the bioscaffold compared to the fresh tissue.
 The reseeding experiments performed in this report utilized the coseeding of human umbilical vein endothelial cells and freshly isolated human fetal liver cell’s, while using similar recellularization protocols previously mentioned.
 Immunohistochemical analysis was used to assess the proliferation and analyze the presence of hepatocytic lineage markers.
 Staining of Ki67 to assess proliferation showed a high number of positive cells throughout the bioscaffold, which was 3 times higher than the number of apoptotic cells present.
 The staining also showed that the hepatocytic markers α-fetoprotein, CYP2A, and CYP3A were expressed in the parenchyma.
 Cytokeratin 19 was strongly seen throughout the bioscaffold in biliary tubular structures while clusters of albumin-expressing hepatocytes were distributed in the parenchyma.
 The small amount of coexpression of these specific markers implies that there are specific niches within the bioscaffold for bile duct and hepatocytes.
 Immunohistochemical staining also detected CK19+/CK18-/ALB-tubular structures and clusters of ALB+/CK18+ cells in the parenchyma, which suggests that the bioscaffold is able to support the differentiation of the fetal hepatoblasts into biliary or hepatocytic lineages.
 The ability of cells with immunophenotypes consistent with hepatocytes, cholangiocytes, and endothelial cells to form discrete pockets in the bioscaffold suggests that some of the micro-architectural “blueprint” was retained within the scaffold.
 This suggests that not only does the bioscaffold provide a three-dimensional vascularized scaffold (previously described) but it also retains the necessary environmental cues, further explained by the retention of the glucosaminoglycans that serve as active binding sites for growth factors that regulate cell phenotype, for progenitor hepatic and endothelial cells to grow, differentiate, and maintain functionality.

 A related study reports on a refined decellularization procedure.
 This study demonstrated the ability of liver progenitor cells to differentiate to both the hepatocyte and cholangiocyte lineages while seeded on the decellularized scaffold.
 The strategy for recellularizing the bioscaffold was aimed at creating a more rapid and efficient differentiation of the stem cells using tissue-specific extracts enriched in extracellular matrix and a hormonally specific defined medium using associated growth factors and cytokines.
 They reseeded the scaffold with human hepatic stem cells in a hormonally defined medium specific for adult liver cells.
 The stem cell markers were expressed in the cells after the reseeding process and the cells differentiated into mature functional parenchymal cells in approximately one week.
 These cells remained viable and presented stable mature phenotypes for more than 8 wk.

-].
+While the primary goal for the majority of the research pertaining to decellularizing and recellularizing an organ is the functional transplantation of a bioengineered organ into a recipient host, there are the possibilities of using this technology in in vitro studies for advanced preclinical drug development.
 This report provided a 60-min rapid natural decellularization method for a 3-dimensional scaffold prepared from a rat liver that maintained the microvascular system and was able to withstand fluid flowing through all three hepatic circular systems.
 The method utilized two thirty-minute perfusion periods; a 1% Triton-X 100 solution followed by a 1% SDS solution.
 The development of a novel in vitro 3-dimensional model that closely represents the in vivo liver could present the potential for toxicity testing of key compounds in preclinical drug developments since the liver is the main metabolizing organ that is usually the target of toxicity.

 CELLS FOR LIVER REGENERATION